 The HMRI Liver Center opened its doors in 2005.
 HMRI perfected medical resonance spectroscopy that serves as a particularly sensitive diagnostic tool of brain tumors, dementia, stroke, encephalopathy, head trauma, infections, cancers, pediatric hypoxia, M.S., epilepsy and cardiovascular conditions.

-HMRI’s new biomedical research building on South Fair Oaks Avenue was dedicated on April 12, 2018 and provides state of the art laboratory facilities for researchers in the areas of neurosciences, cardiovascular disease, immunology and preeclampsia.
+HMRI’s new biomedical research building on South Fair Oaks Avenue was dedicated on April 12, 2018 and provides state of the art laboratory facilities for researchers in the areas of neurosciences, cardiovascular disease, and the brain/heart connection.
 It completes a single HMRI research and clinical campus that also includes the Pico Street MRI Center and the Liver Center.